 A program for at-risk youth (13 to 17 years old) who have a history of trauma and neglect, struggle with addictions, are involved in the youth criminal justice system, and/or have behavioral issues.
-Summit is a therapeutic residential treatment program that uses a harm reduction approach to enable adolescents to address their difficulties in a safe and supportive environment.
+Summit is a group care program that uses a harm reduction approach to enable adolescents to address their difficulties in a safe and supportive environment.

 Males & Females Ages: 13 to 17 years

 Funded / Accessed by: Region 3 Calgary and Area Child and Family Services Authority